Holidays and Winter Vacation Season Increase

 Heart Attack Risk

-Houston, Texas (December 19, 2011) – Physicians at the Texas Heart Institute (THI) at St. Luke's Episcopal Hospital repeated cautions this week about how the holiday season can put heart patients, and those with undiagnosed conditions at greater risk for a heart attack.
+Houston, Texas (updated July 2015) – Physicians at the Texas Heart Institute (THI) repeated cautions about how the holiday season can put heart patients, and those with undiagnosed conditions at greater risk for a heart attack.

 A key is to be aware of the risk and modify any high-risk behavior, doctors advise.